-- 2. Holbeache Lane is a single track road with passing places which for the majority of its length has agricultural land on both sides, with hedges adjacent to the edge of carriageway.
-It links the A449 and the commercial area of Ham Lane and Oak Lane. - 3.
+- 2. Members will recall that this report was deferred at your 4th October meeting, pending a site meeting by your representatives.
+The investigatory meeting took place on 1st November, and was attended by representative Members, as well as officers from the Police, Directorate of the Urban Environment and Directorate of Adult, Community and Housing Services. - 3.
+Holbeache Lane is a single track road with passing places which for the majority of its length has agricultural land on both sides, with hedges adjacent to the edge of carriageway.
+It links the A449 and the commercial area of Ham Lane and Oak Lane. - 4.
 In September 2005 a Traffic Regulation Order was made closing a short length of Holbeache Lane to through traffic.
 Although the closure removed through traffic there were still problems arising from vehicles being driven at speed in the narrow lane and fly tipping.
 The second set of proposals advertised were for a much longer length as shown on drawing number TM.2601.
 This is the longest length that could be closed without affecting access to adjacent properties.
-This is intended to provide a safe, pleasant environment for walkers and cyclists. - 4.
+This is intended to provide a safe, pleasant environment for walkers and cyclists. - 5.
 Oak Lane and Ham Lane form a loop off Stallings Lane (B4175) and most of the frontage is commercial.
 Holbeache Lane is the only other vehicle access to the streets.
 The commercial land use is split into two distinct types.
 Manufacturing distribution and service industries in Ham Lane and a short length of Oak Lane.
-The majority of Oak Lane is almost exclusively recycling, scrap and associated industries and the majority of heavy goods vehicles are associated with these activities. - 5.
+The majority of Oak Lane is almost exclusively recycling, scrap and associated industries and the majority of heavy goods vehicles are associated with these activities. - 6.
 The Traffic Regulation Order made in September 2005 also contained a short length of Oak Lane as shown on drawing number TM.2601.
-This was intended to remove through traffic and split Ham Lane and Oak Lane thereby encouraging heavy vehicles, on Oak Lane, to use the more suitable roundabout junction with Stallings Lane. - 6.
-However, before the work on the physical closure of the road to traffic began, protests were received from the Roma community living in the nearby caravan site.
+This was intended to remove through traffic and split Ham Lane and Oak Lane thereby encouraging heavy vehicles, on Oak Lane, to use the more suitable roundabout junction with Stallings Lane.

+- 7. However, before the work on the physical closure of the road to traffic began, protests were received from the Roma community living in the nearby caravan site.
 These alleged that the method of consultation was inadequate in this case as many residents could not read.
 If they could have read the advertisement they would have objected as it placed the site entrance into the length of Oak Lane containing the recycling sites.
-Also they believed the closure point would attract fly tipping.

-- 7. In view of the concerns expressed and further allegations that the method of consultation had infringed the human rights of the caravan site residents, the physical works were not carried out. - 8.
+Also they believed the closure point would attract fly tipping. - 8.
+In view of the concerns expressed and further allegations that the method of consultation had infringed the human rights of the caravan site residents, the physical works were not carried out. - 9.
 An alternative location for the prohibition of driving was drafted and put forward for advertising with the Holbeache Lane proposals.